abueide/jTox/README.md

 # jTox
 JTox is a chat application I started writing a few years ago.
-It was going to use the Tox library, and was never finished but, shows some skills with java, javafx, SQLite, and JDBC.
+It was going to use the Tox library, but was never finished.
+It shows some skills with: Java, JavaFX, JDBC, SQLite, and gradle.

 ## Build/Run Instructions:
 **Linux**: